knowrob/knowrob/src/README.md

 The KnowRob query language supports logic programming syntax.
-However, language expressions are potentially compiled by KnowRob into other formats such as mongo DB queries in order to combine different backends for query answering.
+However, language expressions are potentially compiled by KnowRob into other formats such as mongo DB queries in order to unifyWith different backends for query answering.
 KnowRob orchestrates this process through a pipeline of query steps where different steps are linked with each other by feeding groundings of